-- 729. According to Article 2.2 of the WADC, the use or attempted use of a prohibited substance or a prohibited method constitutes an ADRV.
-As noted above, prohibited substances and prohibited methods are defined in the applicable Prohibited List. - 730.
-Article 2.2.1 of the WADC states: - "It is each Athlete's personal duty to ensure that no Prohibited Substance enters his or her body.
-Accordingly, it is not necessary that intent, fault, negligence, knowing Use on the Athlete's part be demonstrated in order to establish an antidoping rule violation for Use of a Prohibited Substance or Prohibited Method." - 731.
-According to the text of this provision, the mere fact that an athlete used a prohibited substance or prohibited method is per se sufficient.
-This is made clear by Article 2.2.2 of the WADC, which states: - "The success or failure of the Use or Attempted Use of a Prohibited Substance or Prohibited Method is not material.
-It is sufficient that the Prohibited Substance or a.
-Use of a Prohibited Substance
+- 697. According to Article 2.2 of the WADC, the use or attempted use of a prohibited substance or a prohibited method constitutes an ADRV.
+As noted above, prohibited substances and prohibited methods are defined in the applicable Prohibited List. - 698.
+Article 2.2.1 of the WADC states:

+"It is each Athlete's personal duty to ensure that no Prohibited Substance enters his or her body.
+Accordingly, it is not necessary that intent, fault, negligence, or knowing Use on the Athlete's part be demonstrated in order to establish an antidoping rule violation for Use of a Prohibited Substance or Prohibited Method."

+699. According to the text of this provision, the mere fact that an athlete used a prohibited substance or prohibited method is per se sufficient.
+This is made clear by Article 2.2.2 of the WADC, which states:

-Prohibited Method was Used or Attempted to be Used for an anti-doping rule violation"
+"The success or failure of the Use or Attempted Use of a Prohibited Substance or Prohibited Method is not material.
+It is sufficient that the Prohibited Substance or Prohibited Method was Used or Attempted to be Used for an anti-doping rule violation."

-732. The rationale behind Article 2.2 of the WADC is that prohibited substances and prohibited methods, as defined by the Prohibited List, are forbidden as such independent of intent, fault, or negligence.
+700. The rationale behind Article 2.2 of the WADC is that prohibited substances and prohibited methods, as defined by the Prohibited List, are forbidden as such independent of intent, fault, or negligence.